Best healers in the UK outlines some of the qualities that help people be the best healers.

 I tend to gravitate more to psychotherapy-based healers than psychologists, as the latter’s approach is rooted in the medical model.
 The former usually encompasses a more holistic view.

-And that is why a new generation of highly skilled healers with a therapy background are carving out new rules for professional conduct and creating their own organisations to fill in the gap between science and woo.
+And that is why a new generation of highly skilled healers with a therapy background are carving out new rules for professional conduct and creating their own organisations to fill in the gap between science and spiritual.

 But, back to the criteria…

-Aside from basics, like operating within the law, if you are going to work long term with a healer (i.e. to do deep work), I usually recommend that your healer has had some therapeutic training.
+Aside from basics, like operating within the law, if you are going to work long term with a healer (i.e. do deep work), I usually recommend that your healer has had some therapeutic training.
 That may be therapeutic counselling (1 or 3 years) or psychotherapy (an additional 2 years, the next rung up).

 For weekly sessions over a long period of time, you would expect your healer to be in supervision.
 This means they are being supported + guided by a more experienced healer.
 For short blocks of healing, or one off sessions, this is not usually the case.